tlambert03/microvis/notes/dims_slicing_thoughts.md

 # slicing data - thoughts

 ## Spaces
-- rendering space (2D/3D)
+- renderable space (2D/3D)
 - nagivable nD space (nD)

 If we can separate concerns over these things and still allow for reshuffling dims and computing dynamic projections then we're onto a winner

+The renderable space is what we can actually see at any one time.
+The navigable space is the rest of the full nD space of the data in the scene.
+You can imagine having sliders to navigate the navigable space like in napari.

+The main difference between this model and napari is the explicit separation of these two 'spaces', napari treats everything as one unified nD coordinate system.

+## TL;DR

+- images: nD Data --[slicing]-->  Renderable Data  --[reduction]--> 2D/3D
+- coordinates: nD data --[slicing]--> Renderable Data

 ## Data Model
-We need to be explicit about different kinds of data, our full nD data and the visualisable 2D/3D data which will be rendered at any given moment
+We need to be explicit about different types of data we deal with
+- the full nD data we accept
+- the data we can actually render in given ways

 ### nD Data
 this is arbitrary nD array data
 `data: ArrayLike[...]`

-This data will be transformed into one of the following for slicing
+This data will be transformed into one of the following prior to 'slicing' for visualisation.
-- `dense_data: ArrayLike['... rgb(a) proj d h w']`
+- `dense_data: ArrayLike['... rgb(a) 1 d h w']`
 - `coordinate_data: ArrayLike['... n coords']`

+Note: the dimension of length 1 in this data model is an axis over which an arbitrary reduction will be performed before data is passed to the rendering engine.
+This is a (useful) depature which allows us to model local projections over windows of time/space during slicing.
+Slicing over a windowed region
+will yield a dimension of the same length as the window whilst point slicing will yield a dimension of length 1.

 ### Renderable Data

+This is the data we get by slicing promise to eventually render in both 2D and 3D.

-- `renderable_dense_data: ArrayLike['rgb(a) proj d h w']`
+- dense gridded data: `ArrayLike['rgb(a) proj d h w']`
-- `renderable_coordinate_data: ArrayLike['n (2|3)']'`
+- coordinate data: `ArrayLike['n (2|3)']'`

-### Separating nD into navigable + renderable 2/3D
+### Slicing: Separating nD into navigable dims + renderable dims

-Let's take a look at how we would map nD data into renderable data through some examples for both dense data and coordinate data
+Let's take a look at how we would think about doing slicing for various types of nD data through some examples.

+To do this, we need to separate the data dimensions into our two spaces, the navigable nD space (over which we might have sliders defining a point/region a la napari) and the rendered space, which dimensions are we actually visualising at any one time.

-We won't look at the mechanics/how to generalise/implement this yet, just specify the mapping
+We won't look at the mechanics/how to implement this yet, just specify the mapping from nD to our two spaces.

 #### Dense Data